ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Eligibilty for WIC
 #.
 Covered by WIC

-Please note that multiple people in the same household can be selected and selection should be independent.
-This applies to siblings (e.g., having one child in the household on WIC does not mean a second child is or is not on WIC) or parent/child groups (a mother being on WIC does not mean her infant is or is not on WIC).
+Please note that multiple people in the same household can be selected.
+Selection is usually independent, with one exception.
+If a tracked mother or guardian is selected for WIC benefits, their infant must also be enrolled in WIC.
+In all other cases, selection is independent.

+The main examples of independence are siblings (e.g., having one child in the household on WIC does not mean a second child is or is not on WIC) and infant to tracked mother or guardian (an infant being on WIC does not mean their tracked mother or guardian is or is not on WIC).
 Inclusion is at the simulant level.
 Do not include others in the household on the observer.

+To account for these interdependencies, it will likely to easiest to first select tracked mothers/guardians on WIC and then assign their infants to WIC.
+After, additional infants can be selected to reach the higher coverage rate for this group.
+Other children can be selected independently.

 **Eligibility for WIC**